-The Rongvaux Lab studies the innate immune response, the very first steps in the development of an immune response after exposure to a pathogen or formation of a tumor.
+The Rongvaux Lab studies the innate immune response, the very first steps in the development of an immune response after exposure to a pathogen, stress or injury.
 Our work focuses on understanding how this immune system recognizes and responds to the presence of abnormal cells, such as tumors or infected cells, and how this immune response contributes to disease.

 In particular, we are studying: